MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/recordref/recordref-recordid-method.md

 var
     MyRecordRef: RecordRef;
     RecID: RecordId;
-    Text000: TextConst ENU='The record id for the last record is: %1'; begin
+    Text000: Label 'The record id for the last record is: %1'; begin
     MyRecordRef.OPEN(18);
     MyRecordRef.FINDLAST;